bianchi-ed/discord.js-bot-model/README.md

 ```

 ## Events
 Similar to commands, you can create individual .js files to handle events, except in this case there are no category folders.
-The event files should be created on the "events" folder.
-[Read more about events in this topic from discord.js docs](https://old.discordjs.dev/#/docs/discord.js/main/typedef/Events)